EndlessTrax/EndlessTrax/README.md

 👨‍⚕️ I am also the President — and a founding member — of [Walk AS One](https://walkasone.org/), a 501c3 non-profit based in Maine.
 Walk AS One is *“an all-volunteer organization that mobilizes and motivates a global community to raise awareness and address the challenges of those affected by Ankylosing Spondylitis and its family of related diseases.”* As a patient with Ankylosing Spondylitis, this charity is obviously dear to my heart.

-:us: In 2014, my family and I moved from the United Kingdom to the United States.
+In 2014, my family and I moved from the United Kingdom to the United States.
 It was at this time that I gave up my career as a registered nurse and became a stay-at-home dad.
 I used to think that I was underpaid and under-appreciated before; how wrong was I?

 🥋 I am also a martial artist, holding the rank of Nidan in Shaolin Kempo.
 I train as regularly as my schedule allows, and I teach as much as I can.
 Every time I am in the dojo, I learn something new.
 I love it!
 It helps me grow as a person, daily.